openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-memory-usage.rst

     the ``ov::compilation_num_threads(NUMBER)`` property for the ``ov::Core`` or pass it as an additional argument to ``ov::Core::compile_model()``

 * Not enough memory to recompile a model.
-If model compilation is successful but one of the following recompilations fails due lack of resources, it may be caused by:
+If model compilation is successful but one of the following recompilations fails due lack of ../../../about-openvino/additional-resources, it may be caused by:

   * Memory leak - to determine direct leaks, you can use tools like 'address-sanitizer' or 'valgrind'.
 In case of indirect leaks, which cannot be caught by tools, peak RAM (VMHWM)